iamYole/DIO-DevOps-Projects/Project 14 - More on Asible 2 (Include and Coomunity Roles)/README.md

   >     priv: "*.*:ALL, GRANT"
   > ```

-        The code above creates a databse called tooling and a user with the details specified.
+        The code above creates a database called tooling and a user with the details specified.

 - Add the provision a new EC2 Instance running Ubuntu 22 and add the host to the `Inventory/uat.yml` as shown below:
   ![Alt text](Images/Img_04.png)